angular-ui/ui-scroll/README.md

         reload(startIndex)

    #### Description
     Calling this method reinitializes and reloads the scroller content. `startIndex` is an integer indicating what item index the scroller will use to start the load process.
-Calling `reload()` is equivalent to calling `reload(1)`.
+The value of the argument replaces the value provided with the start-index attribute.
+Calling `reload()` is equivalent to calling `reload` method with current value of the startIndex attribute .

     **important: `startIndex` should fall within underlying datset boundaries** The scroller will request two batches of items one starting from the `startIndex` and another one preceding the first one (starting from `startIndex - bufferSize`).
 If both requests come back empty, the scroller will consider the dataset to be empty and will place no further data requests.